Ellimaaac/DUT-Pyramidal-Image-Mosaic/README.md

 - A folder containing the pyramidal image tiles, usually named `*_files`
 - A `.dzi` descriptor file
-- An `index.html` file used to display the image with OpenSeadragon

 <div align="center">
   <img src="img/2.png" width="600" alt="Files generated after the stitching process.">